Skip to content

 This accessibility statement applies to content published on digitalinsights.jisc.ac.uk.

 This website is run by Jisc.
-It is designed to be used by as many people as possible.
-The text should be clear and simple to understand.
-You should be able to:
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.